abdulgig/info_threefold_now/src/you.md

 ![](./img/your_digital_self_notext.png)

 ThreeFold now presents services that use data from you but don't steal and own your data.
 Currently ThreeFold now is working on:
- - An office suite of applicatrions, [private and secure document creation and editing](cryptpad.md)
+ - An office suite of applications, [private and secure document creation and editing](cryptpad.md)
  - Project management software [kanban tool](taiga.md)
  - A peer ti peer video sharing service, [peertube](peertube.md)
  - Video calling and conferencing done the right way, [peer to peer video conferencing](freeflow_connect.md)